XIMDEX/xcms/extensions/vendors/stolz/assets/README.md

 <a id="faq_support"></a>
 ### Where can I ask for help/support?

-First make sure you read this [F.A.Q.](#troubleshooting) and if you still need help [open an issue on GitHub](https://github.com/Stolz/Assets/issues/new) or use your GitHub account to [ask for support here](http://laravel.io/forum/02-17-2014-package-an-ultra-simple-to-use-assets-managementpipeline-package).
+First please make sure you have read the [F.A.Q.](#troubleshooting) and [API docs](https://github.com/Stolz/Assets/blob/master/API.md) and if you still need help explain your problem in our [Gitter chat](https://gitter.im/Stolz/Assets).

 <a id="faq_folders"></a>
 ### Where should I copy my assets files?